Dermatopathology Fellowship

 • Learn and become proficient in diagnosing common and uncommon dermatologic and dermatopathology disorders.

-• Learn and become proficient in utilizing ancillary diagnosing techniques including direct immunofluorescence microscopy, immunohistochemistry, T- and B-cell receptor gene rearrangement study, flow cytometry study, and biopsy techniques.
+• Learn and become proficient in utilizing ancillary diagnosing techniques including direct immunofluorescence microscopy, immunohistochemistry, T- and B-cell receptor gene rearrangement studies, flow cytometry studies, and biopsy techniques.

-• Develop management and administrative skills with understanding quality assurance procedures, understanding CAP and CLIA requirements and regulations.
+• Develop management and administrative skills through understanding quality assurance procedures, as well as CAP and CLIA requirements and regulations.

-• Develop effective communication skills with dermatologist, other clinicians, and technical supporting staff.
+• Develop effective communication skills with dermatologists, other clinicians, and technical supporting staff.
 Be able to present cases clearly and efficiently at conferences.